os-computational-economics/ai4edu-api-service/README.md

 5. Fill in the values in the `.env` file with the appropriate values.
 6. Run the following command in the root directory of the repository to start the backend API:
     ```
-    docker-compose up --build
+    docker-compose -f compose.yaml -p ai4edu-api-service up -d --build
     ```
+   1. This command will start a stack of containers that include the backend API, the database, and the Redis cache.
+   2. You can manage (stop, remove, inspect, etc.) the containers using the Docker Desktop application (installed in Step 2) or the docker command line interface.
-7. In your local frontend code, make sure to update the `NEXT_PUBLIC_LOCAL_BACKEND` in the `.env` file to `TRUE` to point to the local backend API.
+7. In your local **frontend** code, make sure to update the `NEXT_PUBLIC_LOCAL_BACKEND` in the `.env` file to `TRUE` to point to the local backend API.
 This is the only change needed on the frontend side to point the frontend to the local backend API.
    1. Do not push this change to the repository as it is only for local development.
 8. Tools to help you develop:
     - PGAdmin: http://localhost:5050 (no login required, you can manage the local database from here, you can give yourself a system_admin role in the `ai_users` table)